ViralFP: A webserver of viral fusion proteins: Discussion

-This work provides a significant contribution for the scientific community working with viruses and their proteins, since it presents a tool that can be useful to any researcher interested in obtaining several types of information regarding VFPs.
+This work provides a useful resource for the scientific community working with viruses and their proteins, since it presents a tool that can be used by any researcher interested in obtaining several types of information regarding VFPs.

-Currently, the application implements several useful functionalities: it allows a easy access to the MySQL database through a user-friendly web interface.
-All the desired bioinformatics tools are implemented in the application, through web interfaces.
-ML models capable of predicting FPeps within the VFP sequence were trained as described by Sequeira's work \citep{Sequeira2020} and included into the server.
-The application also contains a tool to provide conservation scores of a peptide against a virus' taxonomy family multiple alignment that can complement the ML prediction.
+Currently, the application implements several useful functionalities: it provides an easy access to the MySQL database containing VFP information through a user-friendly web interface.
+The proposed bioinformatics tools are implemented in the application, through web interfaces.
+ML models capable of predicting FPeps within the VFP sequence are also available.
 Finally, a full manual curation of the database information was performed.